-To keep the Hurricane one of the most affordable motorhomes, Thor uses reconditioned parts in their assembly.
-The added wear and tear on these parts can increase their chances of breaking down.
+To keep the Hurricane one of the most affordable motorhomes, Thor uses reconditioned parts in its assembly.
+The added wear and tear on the parts can increase their chances of breaking down.

-A big problem that occurs on many of these motorhomes are that the parking brakes lose their hold.
+A big problem for many of these motorhomes are the parking brakes, which lose their hold.
 As a result, owners have seen their RVs move while parked.
-There was a recall recently to correct this problem.
+There was even a recent recall to correct this problem.

 Hydraulic jacks lose their stability as well.
 The pressurized fluid starts to seep out as the seals deteriorate.

 House batteries not charging became common complaints.
 Modern motorhomes are relying more on electricity with all of the components in them.
 As a result, these batteries have more strain on them and wear out.
 As a result, their charging effectiveness drops.

-Warm climate increase the seats deterioration through peeling their top layers.
-Not using real leathers or other high quality materials for cost purposes are the source of this issue.
+Warm climate increases seat-deterioration through peeling their top layers.
+Not using real leather or other high-quality materials for cost purposes are the source of this issue.

-Exhaust piping have had to be reworked.
-They were originally placed too close to storage units.
-The heat from the pipes were melting the storage bins.
+Exhaust piping has had to be reworked as they were originally placed too close to storage units.
+The heat from the pipes melted the storage bins.

 Keystone RV was founded in 1996.
-Their goal was to offer their customers travel trailers and fifth wheels with a lot of features for prices below the average of the market.
+Their goal was to offer their customers feature-rich travel trailers and fifth wheels for prices below the market average.
 As they grew in popularity, they were acquired by Thor in 2001.